 There is absolutely no denying we live in a fast paced world that glorifies being busy 90% of the time.
 But, if we are all being honest, we notice how much of a toll that can take on many different aspects of our lives, especially our sleep.

 Sleep is SO underrated.
-It is a vital part of our overall health and wellbeing, yet it’s one of the first things we give up.
-Sleep helps us to revitalise, it helps strengthen your immune system, it helps combat inflammation in the body and it helps with concentration + productivity.
+It is a vital part of our overall health and well being, yet it’s one of the first things we give up.
+Sleep helps us to rejuvenate, it helps strengthen your immune system, it helps combat inflammation in the body and it helps with concentration + productivity.
 If you aren’t getting enough sleep or you have irregular sleeping patterns it can have a massive impact on your mental health.
 Studies have shown people that struggle with sleep show higher rates of struggling with depression.
 (1)

 Sleep is important and it’s crucial that you make the time to get at least 7-8 hours each night.